The Wrens: History

 In October 2023, Bissell announced that tracks he had initially composed for The Wrens' fourth album would be released in early 2024 under the name Car Colors via Absolutely Kosher Records.
 A single from the album, "Old Death," was released on November 17, 2023.
-As of March 2025 no album has emerged and there have been no further updates from Bissell.
+Since then, two B-sides and a rendition of O Holy Night were released on Spotify, but as of June 2026 no album has emerged.

 Aeon Station

 Aeon Station’s debut album Observatory, was released by Sub Pop Records on December 10, 2021.
 It was previewed by the singles "Queens", "Leaves" and "Fade".